Actor Joanne Vannicola's story is one of trauma and triumph — and they share it all in a new memoir

 Joanne Vannicola was an eight-year-old kid from Montreal when they landed their first professional TV acting gig on Sesame Street.
 They wrote their first play at 17, made their 1994 film debut with Denys Arcand's Love And Human Remains and has starred on television shows such as Slasher, Rookie Blue and CBC's Being Erica.

-They have also become an advocate of LGBT rights, fighting against stereotypes in the entertainment industry.
+They have also become an advocate of LGBTQ rights, fighting against stereotypes in the entertainment industry.
 But along with all of those accomplishments, Vannicola has lived through trauma.

 Their memoir, All We Knew But Couldn't Say, describes enduring physical and emotional abuse and how they moved on and shaped an identity with resilience and determination.